 Figure 6 shows that both the real trombone and the simulated version have many resonances: the peaks are still going strong at the limit of the measured frequency range, 4 kHz.
 Figure 7 shows that the simulated version does a pretty good job of matching the measurement: the general level is accurately matched, the peaks line up reasonably well, and the peak-to-valley excursions are matched well, apart from the first few modes.
 For these low modes, the simulated version shows higher peaks and deeper valleys, compared to the measurement.

-Part of the reason for this discrepancy is connected to the assumed damping in the simulated version.
+Part of the reason for this discrepancy may be connected to inaccuracies in the impedance measurement at very low frequency, and also to the assumed damping in the simulated version.
 The model from section 4.2 gave undamped mode shapes and frequencies.
 In order to convert to a realistic impedance, the damping model described in section 11.1.1 has been used.
 This model represents energy losses associated with viscous and thermal losses along the walls of the pipe.
-The specific formula is widely quoted in the literature, but the measurements shown in Fig. 6 shed some interesting light on it: as explained in the next link, the formula gives an estimate of the modal Q-factors which always lies within a factor of 2 of the measured values, but the measurements clearly show a different trend with frequency, suggesting that this formula should probably be revisited.
+The specific formula is widely quoted in the literature: as is shown in the next link it gives a good approximation to the correct damping factors, but of course there are small deviations in the details.

 Now we need to add a mouthpiece to the trombone.
 The shape of a typical brass mouthpiece is sketched in Fig. 8, and we can see in Fig. 9 that such a mouthpiece has a profound influence on the input impedance.
 Concentrate for the moment on the blue curve, a direct measurement of the same trombone as the blue curve in Fig. 6, now fitted with a mouthpiece.
 Instead of peaks extending all the way to high frequencies, we now see only a dozen or so strong peaks, after which the curve smooths out to a rather featureless shape.